svm-zhang/AGOUTI/README.md

 ## Get Started

-In it simplest usage, AGOUTI takes three inputs: an initial genome assembly in FASTA format, paired-end RNA-seq reads mapped against the assembly in BAM format, and gene predictions from the initial assembly in GFF3 format.
+In its simplest usage, AGOUTI takes three inputs: an initial genome assembly in FASTA format, paired-end RNA-seq reads mapped against the assembly in BAM format, and gene predictions from the initial assembly in GFF3 format.
 For instance:

     python agouti.py \
     -assembly example.fasta \